Crooks Report: Responses

 Upon the Report's presentation, News 5 noted it 'blasted the police and should serve as a wake up call for early reform.'
 The Minister, Perdomo, praised it for being an 'in depth' and 'critical' analysis, voicing support for its implementation.
-By January 2009, the Ministry had approved most of the recommendations and charged the Department with their implementation 'over the next few years.'
-By 2012, 7 News commented the Report was 'gather[ing] dust on some disused shelf' at the Department, observing that the promised reforms had not materialised 'in any tangible way.'
+By January 2009, the Ministry had approved most of the recommendations and charged the department with their implementation 'over the next few years.'
+By 2012, 7 News commented the Report was 'gather[ing] dust on some disused shelf' at the department, observing that the promised reforms had not materialised 'in any tangible way.'
 By 2013, Peirce and Veyrat-Pontet could not 'determine which of its recommendations, if any, were implemented.'
 Over a decade after the Ministry's commitment (in 2021), former permanent secretary of the same, George Lovell, noted 'only temporary solutions have been achieved, and on every occasion, those solutions bring us back to the same environment where crime and violence persist,' asserting the Ministry had 'not taken advantage' of the Report (and similar green papers).

-Peirce and Veyrat-Pontet called the Report a 'strong policy document,' noting it 'sets out a clear action plan for reforming' the Department.
+Peirce and Veyrat-Pontet called the Report a 'strong policy document,' noting it 'sets out a clear action plan for reforming' the department.
+(Note: Peirce 2013.
+They recommended its implementation, adding there was 'significant scope for building community policing as a central pillar' of the Department Peirce 2013.)
 Barrachina and Monjaraz deemed reactions to the Report 'quite positive,' noting it was adopted as a 'foundational document,' with the incoming Barrow government reorganizing the Ministry and appointing a new commissioner (Crispin Jeffries) to effectively implement the Report's recommendations.
-(Note: Barrachina.
-The Department's governing body is now the Ministry of Home Affairs BBN a.)
-They praised Crooks for drafting 'a highly critical report in which he analysed point by point the main problems of the Belize police force,' calling the Report 'an excellent analysis' of the Department.
+(Note: Barrachina 2013.
+The Department's governing body is now the Ministry of Home Affairs Breaking Belize News 2021a.)
+They praised Crooks for drafting 'a highly critical report in which he analysed point by point the main problems of the Belize police force,' calling the Report 'an excellent analysis' of the department.